Chenyangming9/llvm-project/llvm/docs/CommandGuide/llvm-readelf.rst

  When used with :option:`--sections`, display section data for each section shown.
 This option has no effect for GNU style output.

-.. option:: --section-details, -t

- Display all section details.
-Used as an alternative to :option:`--sections`.

 .. option:: --section-mapping

  Display the section to segment mapping.